ysyk2021/grit-and-growth-how-to-develop-resilience-and-perseverance-for-a-fulfilling-life/src/chapter-3-3.md

-Cultivating Resilience - Embracing Challenges as Opportunities for Growth
+Embracing Challenges as Opportunities for Growth
 ==================================================================================

 Resilience is the ability to bounce back from setbacks and challenges, persist towards long-term goals, and achieve success and fulfillment in all areas of life.
 In this chapter, we will explore strategies for cultivating resilience by embracing challenges as opportunities for growth.